 Assistant Director in Charge, New York Division

 Dick, let me remind you and your viewers that these Officials fingered by Anderson are many of the same Officials who I filed complaints against, who aided and abetted a RICO Criminal Enterprise that put a bomb in my minivan, attempting to murder my family and me.
-I should digress a bit here and take a moment to describe some of the very serious Title 18 Racketeering crimes committed against me and others and the effect it has on all of these targeted individuals.
+I should digress a bit here and take a moment to describe some of the very serious Title 18 Racketeering crimes committed against me and others and the emotional, physical and psychological effects it has on all of these targeted victims.